imrafaelmerino/JIO/README.md

 ```

-- `map`: Transforms the result of an effect using a provided function, allowing you to map values
+- `map`: Transforms the successful result of an effect using a provided function, allowing you to map values
+  from one type to another.
+- `mapFailure`: Transforms the failure result of an effect using a provided function, allowing you to map exceptions
   from one type to another.
 - `then` (akin to `flatMap` or `bind` in other languages and a core function in monads): Applies a
   lambda function to